lebrunthibault/lebrunthibault.github.io/content/post/ableton/p0-technical-overview.md

 Not all changes to the LOM trigger this error, only certain property changes.

 It is quite boring and there might be a clean solution to handling this.
-I didn't find it and so there are a lot of places where I defer changes by using `Scheduler.defer` or `Sequence.defer`.
+I didn't find it and so there are a lot of places where I defer changes by using `Scheduler.defer` or `Sequence.defer` or `@defer`.
 This just delays the callable execution to the next tick.
 It is inconvenient for 2 reasons :

 * It makes the following method code asynchronous, and we need to transform it using lambda and partial